june-in-exile/will/README.md

 A system to handle onchain estates left by the testator.

 ## TODO list
-- [ ] generate some encrypted data for uploadTestament.
-- [ ] generate court signature for validateTestament.
+- [ ] Write the circom circuit for ZKP.
-- [ ] generate some decrypted data for uploadTestament.
+- [ ] Handle the approval problem.
-  - should contain at least one set of (token, amount, address)